 Two-year floating rate notes

-The U.S. Department of the Treasury introduced two-year FRNs (floating rate notes) in January 2014.
+The US Department of the Treasury introduced two-year FRNs (floating rate notes) in January 2014.
 An FRN is a debt security.
 Its interest payment varies.
-The reference for its rate is a benchmark like LIBOR (London Inter-Bank Offered Rate) or the three-month Treasury yield.
+The reference for its rate is a benchmark like LIBOR or the three-month Treasury yield.
 The security’s interest payments rise and fall depending on prevailing market rates.
 As a result, FRNs have near zero interest rate risk.

 Mutual funds like the HSBC U.S. Treasury Money Market Fund (HTYXX) and the U.S. Government Securities Ultra-Short Bond Fund (UGSDX) provide exposure to Treasury FRNs.

-- $13 billion worth of FRNs were auctioned in December—the same as the November auction.
+- $13 billion worth of FRNs were auctioned in November—$2 billion lower than the October auction.

-- The high discount margin rose to 0.33%—11 basis points higher than November’s auction.
+- The high discount margin rose to 0.22%—five basis points higher than October’s auction.
 It was the highest ever.

 Market demand fell

-The market demand fell to 40.9% of the accepted competitive bids in December—compared to 47.6% in November’s auction.
+The market demand fell to 47.6% of the competitive accepted bids in November—compared to 51.7% at October’s auction.

-The percentage share of direct bidders fell from 3.2% in November to 1.5% in the December auction.
-Direct bids include bids from domestic money managers like State Street (STT) and American International Group (AIG).
+The percentage share of direct bidders rose from 2.0% in October to 3.2% in the November auction.
+Direct bids include bids from domestic money managers like State Street (STT) and AIG (AIG).
 Indirect bids include bids made by foreign central banks.
 They indicate overseas demand.
-The indirect bids fell.
-They accounted for 39.4% of the auction in December—compared to 44.4% a month ago.
+They fell and accounted for 44.4% of the auction in November—compared to 50.0% in October.

-Due to a fall in the market demand, the primary dealer takedown rose to 59.1%—compared to 52.4% at November’s auction.
+Due to a fall in the market demand, the primary dealer takedown rose to 52.4%—compared to 48.4% at the October auction.
 Primary dealers act as market makers.
 They take up the excess supply of auctioned securities.
-They include firms like Morgan Stanley (MS), Citigroup (C), and J.P.
-Morgan (JPM).
+They include Morgan Stanley (MS), Citigroup (C) and JPMorgan Chase (JPM).

 Floaters see their interest rate payments rise in a rising interest rate environment.
 This is in contrast to regular Treasuries.
-Their value falls.
-A rise in the rates would impact the overall bond market—including mutual funds investing in Treasuries and corporate bonds.
+They lose value.
+An increase in the rates would impact the overall bond market—including mutual funds investing in Treasuries and corporate bonds.

-In the remainder of this series, we’ll analyze the Treasury bills, or T-bills, auction activity last week.
+In the rest of this series, we’ll analyze the Treasury bills, or T-bills, auction activity last week.